MAPF-Competition/web_resource/evaluation.md

 The maps are [available for download](https://github.com/MAPF-Competition/Start-Kit/tree/main/example_problems) and analysis.
 But the problem instances (errands and robot locations) are hidden until after the competition.

-## Score Functions
+## Score Functions and Virtual Best

-In real-world scenarios, path planners and task schedulers are expected to excel in various aspects, such as high throughput and quick computation times.
-To reflect this, our competition recognizes outstanding performance across three distinct categories for each track, resulting in up to nine potential winners:

-### Virtual Best and Score Function
+> Performance in each track is determined relative to a `virtual best`
+> baseline.
+The virtual best comprises all best known solutions for every
+> evaluation instance, as computed by any submission.
-> In this category, a `virtual best` benchmark is used to track the best known solution for each instance, across all participants.
-Your performance is ranked relative to this baseline using the following formula:
+> Performance relative to the virtual best is computed using the following formula:
 >
 > $$\mbox{Your score} = \displaystyle \sum^{max}_{i=0}{\frac{\mbox{Your number of tasks finished for instance }i}{\mbox{best number of tasks finished for instance }i}}$$
 >

-> The winner in this category is the entry with the highest cumulative score.
-This award is given separately for each of the three tracks: **Scheduler Track**, **Planner Track**, and **Combined Track**.
+# Track Prizes

+Each track has a separate leaderboard.
+Participants submitting to the Combined track compete for the grand prize.
+Single-track participants (i.e., Path Planning only or Task Scheduling only) compete for track prizes.

+Single-track solutions are further ranked and evaluated on the Combined leaderboard (i.e. everyone is eligible for the grand prize).
+A separate prize, also available to participants in any track, is **Line Honours**.
+This prize is awarded to the team which contributes the largest number of solutions to the virtual best solver.

-### Line Honours
+## Line Honours

-> In addition to the three tracks, we keep track of who contributed the largest number of best solutions across all instances.
-The number of best solutions achieved by any entry is tallied at the end of the competition, and the entry with the most best solutions is declared as the Line Honours.
+In addition to the three tracks, we keep track of who contributed the largest number of solutions to the virtual best.
+The submission with largest number of best solutions at the end of the competition is declared as the winner of the Line Honours prize.